 Domestic violence might include:

-After you’ve managed to move away from the person causing you harm, you might consider making a compensation claim for your injuries; this is where we can help.
-You can call us on 0800 234 6438 to discuss making a claim.
-But we’ll never push you into starting a case if you don’t feel ready.
+After you’ve managed to move away from the person causing you harm, you might consider making a compensation claim for your injuries; this is where a trained legal adviser can help.
+You can call one on 0800 234 6438 to discuss making a claim.
+But they’ll never push you into starting a case if you don’t feel ready.

 Cases of domestic violence are dramatic for anyone involved, but the situation can be even worse for children who have either witnessed abuse or experienced it themselves.
 Their development can be affected as a result of the trauma, and they may even suffer from Post Traumatic Stress Disorder (PTSD).